JaredHGray/startup/README/README.md

 - you can turn a string into a number by adding a + symbol to the front.
 Example: min = "24" and +min = 24
 - make sure to use PM2 to configure the web service to use node and host the web service
 - use PM2 ls to look at the different sessions
+- can sort integers in MongoDB through a query that looks like this: sort: {score: -1, minutes: 1}
+    - the -1 means descending order and +1 means ascending order